“But whoever keeps His word, truly the love of God is perfected in him. By this we know that we are in Him.”

 The word “whoever” is an abiding promise to any and every believer who chooses to apply the Word of God to his experience.
 We can enjoy fellowship with God if we “keep” His Word, that is, God’s own personal Word.
 The word “keeps” indicates constancy.
 Whoever makes a practice of applying truth to experience enters into the reality of fellowship with God.

-The issue is not feelings or fervor but the point is appropriation of the promises to experience.
+The issue is not feelings or fervor, but the point is an appropriation of the promises to experience.
 “His word” indicates God’s own personal Word.
 God has an interest in His Word.
-This is more than particular commandments, it is the sum total of His revelation.
+This is more than particular commandments; it is the sum total of His revelation.

 The word “truly” means of a truth, in reality, most certainly.
 This word is in the emphatic position making the point that God’s interest above all else is the reality of fellowship with Him.